-These high mountains are home to many iconic species, like the tiny but colorful Ecuadorian Hillstar Hummingbird and the marsh-loving Andean Ibis.
-A favorite is the Sword-billed Hummingbird which usually shows up in lodges near Quito.
+These high mountains are home to many iconic species – like the tiny but colorful Ecuadorian Hillstar Hummingbird and the marsh-loving Andean Ibis.
+A favorite is the Sword-Billed Hummingbird which usually shows up in lodges near Quito.
 The must-see highlight species is the Andean Condor which can be visited at the Jocotoco Foundation’s Antisanilla Reserve in Northern Ecuador.

-The water coming off the Andes on the West Slope heads to the Pacific Coast.
-This region holds some of the most diverse but endangered habitats in South America.
+The water coming off the Andes on the West Slope heads to the Pacific Coast – this region holds some of the most diverse but endangered habitats in South America.

-The cloud forests of Tandayapa are less visited than the more famous birding reserves around Mindo, but have many of the same iconic species.
-Visit while the trees are fruiting to have the best chance of photographing the Plate-billed Mountain Toucan.
+The cloud forests of Tandayapa are less visited than the more famous birding reserves around Mindo but have many of the same iconic species.
+Visit while the trees are fruiting to have the best chance of photographing the Plate-Billed Mountain-Toucan.

-If you want to see the Galapagos Penguin, Isla Isabela provides the best opportunities.
+If you want to see the Galápagos Penguin, Isla Isabela provides the best opportunities.
 The birds nest near Puerto Villamil and often swim past incoming boats.
-A day-trip to Las Tintoreras provides an up-close and personal visit to sunbathing and swimming penguins.
+A day trip to Las Tintoreras provides an up-close-and-personal visit to sunbathing and swimming penguins.

 Isla Española is the sole nesting site of the entire world population of the Waved Albatross – the breeding colony is estimated at 25,000 to 30,000 birds.
 The mating dance of the Waved Albatross can last up to five days and takes place early in April, while the first flight can be observed in December before the birds head out on a three-month fishing trip.